 Digital Analytics and Strategy: An Introduction

 We are in the early stages of an information revolution where information technologies are redefining business models, transforming industries, creating new markets, and generating a whole new “space” where new human communities, behaviors, norms, and regulation are just beginning to emerge.
-Information technologies are an increasingly becoming an integral part of developing new products and services, of integrating business functions, and of managing customer relationships.
+Information technologies are increasingly becoming an integral part of developing new products and services, of integrating business functions, and of managing customer relationships.
 IT-driven disruptions in business models are frequent.

 This two day course is designed to survey how digitization is revolutionizing strategy.
 The topics we discuss will cover some of the most fundamental and far reaching strategic shifts affecting the digital economy.
 The objective is to end up with frameworks that you will find useful in generalizing across contexts in which information technologies and digitization are changing the nature of business and the world.
 Considerable emphasis is placed on new emerging disruptions including social networks, platform competition, the long tail and the economic impact of search.